Fendrick Theatre Fund

 The proposed project must be mid-way through its lifespan—i.e., beyond conception, but not yet to the point that it would be considered programmatic or general operating support for an established theater.
 Selection will be based on the quality of the proposal and the merit of past work.
 Preference will be given to projects that demonstrate a feasible plan for completion and performance in the Greater Buffalo area.

-Congratulations to 2022 Fendrick Theatre Fund recipient Umar Azam!
-He was awarded the $1,000 grant for his production of Echoes of a Faraway Land: Unheard Voices of Pakistani People in America.
+Congratulations to 2024 Fendrick Theatre Fund recipient Avye Alexandres!
+She was awarded the $1,000 grant for her production of Compass.

 Past Grant Recipients